How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 Reading about budgeting is the beginning.
 Building an actual budget is the step that changes your financial life.

 This guide will walk you through the complete process of building your first monthly budget, step by step.
-By the end, you will have a real budget — not a theoretical one — that reflects your actual income and expenses and gives you a plan for your money.
+By the end, you will have a real budget — not a theoretical one — that reflects your actual income and expenses and gives you a clear plan for your money.

 What You Will Need